micropython/micropython/docs/library/urandom.rst

   .. method:: urandom.seed(n)

-    initialises random number generator module with n.
+    Initialises random number generator module with n.

   .. method:: urandom.randint(a,b)

-    returns a random interger in the range [a,b].
+    Returns a random interger in the range [a,b].

   .. method:: urandom.randrange(stop)

-    returns a random number from the range [0,stop)
+    Returns a random number from the range [0,stop)

   .. method:: urandom.randrange(start,stop)

-    returns a random number from range [start,stop]
+    Returns a random number from range [start,stop]

   .. method:: urandom.randrange(start,stop,step)

-    returns a random numner from range [start,stop] after skipping *step* numbers
+    Returns a random numner from range [start,stop] after skipping *step* numbers

   .. method:: urandom.random()

-    returns the next floating point number in the range [0.0,1.0]
+    Returns the next floating point number in the range [0.0,1.0]

   .. method:: urandom.uniform(a,b)

-    returns a random floating point number N such that a<=N<=b for a<=b and b<=N<=a for b<a
+    Returns a random floating point number N such that a<=N<=b for a<=b and b<=N<=a for b<a